 This Thinline guitar features a cutaway body for classical style, available in four color options: classic brown, black, red, and sunburst.
 The pine spruce wood body combines rich sound with affordable materials.

 This guitar is ideal for those who want acoustic but are also searching for a model with a pickup.
-The on-board, four-band pickup allows for plugging into an amp, and this guitar comes with a bundle that includes a pickup, strings, picks, a strap, and a gig bag.
+The on-board, four-band pickup allows for hooking into an amp, and this guitar comes with a bundle that includes a pickup, strings, picks, a strap, and a gig bag.
 For more of the best acoustic electric guitars, go here.

 - Includes bundle with accessories